pdurbin/a-better-porchfest/README.md

     * If you click "find on map" only then it scrolls to the right place (if necessary) and blinks
         * We particularly don't want to mess up the map view if the user just clicks on the schedule
         * Downside: if you scroll (even with the user's explicit expectation) it will change the window-view dynamic schedule.
 Bad UX probably.

+[ ] - Action for clicking on marker

+* Show address
+* Show schedule at that location?
+* Ideas...

 [ ] - "Favorite" a gig